YixiongDing/Software-Requirements-Analysis/SRA.md

 ### Software product quality model
 #### Functional suitability
+- The degree to which the product provides functions that meet stated and implied needs when the product is used under specified conditions
+    - Suitability
+    - Accuracy
+    - Interoperability
+    - Security
+    - Compliance
 #### Reliability
+- The degree to which a system or component performs specified functions under specified conditions for a specified period of time
+    - Maturity
+    - Fault Tolerance
+    - Recoverability
+    - Compliance
 #### Operability
+- The degree to which the product has attributes that enable it to be understood, learned, used and attractive to the user, when used under specified conditions
+    - Appropriateness
+    - Recognisability
+    - Ease of use
+    - Learnability
+    - Attractiveness
+    - Technical accessibility
+    - Compliance
 #### Performance efficiency
+- The performance relative to the amount of resources used under stated conditions
+    - Time Behaviour
+    - Resource Utilisation
+    - Compliance
 #### Security
+- The degree of protection of information and data so that unauthorized persons or systems cannot read or modify them and authorized persons or systems are not denied access to them
+    - Confidentiality
+    - Integrity
+    - Non-repudiation
+    - Accountability
+    - Authenticity
+    - Compliance
 #### Compatibility
+- The degree to which two or more systems or components can exchange information and/or perform their required functions while sharing the same hardware or software environment
+    - Replaceability
+    - Co-existence
+    - Interoperability
+    - Compliance
 #### Maintainability
+- The degree of effectiveness and efficiency with which the product can be modified
+    - Modularity
+    - Reusability
+    - Analyzability
+    - Changeability
+    - Modification stability
+    - Testability
+    - Compliance
 #### Transferability
+- The degree to which a system or component can be effectively and efficiently transferred from one hardware, software or other operational or usage environment to another
+    - Portability
+    - Adaptability
+    - Installability
+    - Compliance

 ### Software quality in use
 #### Effectiveness